-Delivery of the Work and Skills Strategy will be overseen by the Work and Skills Board.
+Delivery of the Manchester Work and Skills Strategy will be overseen by the Work and Skills Board.
 The Work and Skills Board is made up of strategic partners who are responsible for learning and work outcomes in Manchester, with the expertise and influence necessary to ensure that the strategy is a success.
 The Work and Skills Board will review progress against the agreed priorities, outcomes and indicators on a periodic basis, taking action to celebrate success, remove barriers and solve issues or problems.
-The City Council's Economy Scrutiny Committee will be invited to review regular updates on progress.

-At a more strategic level, the Work and Skills Strategy will be monitored through its connection to the Our Manchester Strategy, and through reporting by exception to the Our Manchester Forum and Our Manchester Investment Board.
+At a more strategic level, the Work and Skills Strategy will be monitored through its connection to the Our Manchester Strategy, and through reporting by exception to the Our Manchester Forum and the Our Manchester Investment Board.

-Once the strategy has been adopted, the Work and Skills Board, working with Council officers, will develop a full delivery plan to implement the identified priorities.
-The delivery plan will be monitored quarterly and reviewed annually to ensure that it remains responsive to changing labour market and wider economic circumstances.
-This delivery plan will make up a significant proportion of the Council's Work and Skills Team Service Plan.
-It will contain the detailed actions and outputs that will guide the day-to-day work of the team, alongside other actions and deliverables taken forward by partners and stakeholders in Manchester.

-Our priorities in delivering and governing the strategy include:
+Once the Strategy has been adopted, the Work and Skills Board, working with Council officers, will develop a delivery plan to implement the identified priorities.
+The delivery plan will be reviewed annually to ensure that it remains responsive to changing labour-market and wider economic circumstances.
+Our priorities in delivering and governing the Strategy include:

-- Creation of an annual delivery plan that sets actions and milestones for delivery of the strategy. - Creation of an index of the indicators identified in this strategy, to track progress and act accordingly. - Maintain a productive partnership of stakeholders. - Working to align Work and Skills Strategy priorities to emerging funding opportunities created by central government and other funding agencies.
+- Creating an annual delivery plan that sets actions and milestones for delivery of the strategy. - Creating an index of the indicators identified in the Strategy, to track progress and act accordingly. - Maintaining a productive partnership of stakeholders. - Working to align Work and Skills Strategy priorities to emerging funding opportunities created by the Government and other funding agencies.